 1 Sitio(s) de ejecución

-Raysa N., born in 1922, remembers: “I lived in the center of the city.
-There was a ghetto.
-My house was located near this place.
-The Jews were forced to put a yellow patch before the creation of the ghetto.
-I remember an old Jewish lady, called Gilta, she threw away this patch to go outside the ghetto and to come to our house.
-We gave her some food”.
+Raysa N., born in 1922: “I lived in the center of the city.
+There was a ghetto there and my house was near it.
+The Jews were forced to wear yellow patches before the creation of the ghetto.
+I remember an old Jewish lady called Gilta, she took off this patch in order to go outside the ghetto and to come to our house.
+We gave her some food.”
 (Witness N°225, interviewed in Rudsk, on August 16, 2009)

 “Regarding the Aktion in Ivanovo, three men were designated to shoot.
 I was one of them.
-At this time we killed with a bullet in the neck all the Jews, laid in the grave.
-We had sub-machine guns.
-We were standing in the ditch.
-Before the execution the Jews had to undress.
-We shot men, women and children”.
+We killed the Jews lying in the grave with a bullet in the neck.
+We used sub-machine guns and we were standing in the ditch.
+The Jews had to undress before the execution.
+We shot men, women and children.”
 [Deposition of Adolf P., a German shooter, made on June 2, 1964; B162-4965)

 Rudsk was a small village near Ivanovo.
 During the war, the German authorities chose a site in a forest between Ivanovo and Rudsk to conduct the mass shooting of the Jews of Ivanovo.
-Ivanovo, also called “Janow Poleski” before the war, belonged to Poland until 1939.
-The first settlement of the Jews in Ivanovo wad in the 17th century.
-The city knew a large development at the end of the 19h century thanks to the industries, mostly at the instigation of Jewish entrepreneurs.
-Before World War II, many Jews were artisans (tailors, furriers, carpenters, builders, tinsmiths, and locksmiths), storekeepers and merchants.
-It was a time of flourishing for the Jewish community.
-They were around 3,000 in 1939 – about half of the total.
+Ivanovo, called “Janow Poleski” before the war, was part of Poland until 1939.
+The first settlement of the Jews in Ivanovo dates back to the 17th century.
+The city went through a large development at the end of the 19h century thanks to industry, mostly at the behest of Jewish entrepreneurs.
+Before the Second World War, many Jews were artisans (tailors, furriers, carpenters, builders, tinsmiths, and locksmiths), storekeepers and merchants.
+The Jewish community flourished.
+There were circa.
+3,000 Jews in Ivanovo in 1939 – about half of the total population.

-Ivanovo was first occupied by the Soviet troops until June 27, 1941.
-At the beginning of the German occupation about 400 male Jews were shot.
-A local police was created; the majority of the Schutzmänner were Ukrainians.
-In early April 1942 a ghetto was established, surrounded by a barbed-wire fence.
-The conditions were disastrous.
+Ivanovo was first occupied by the Soviet troops and they stayed until June 27, 1941.
+At the beginning of the German occupation, about 400 Jewish men were shot.
+A local police was created and the majority of the Schutzmänner were Ukrainians.
+In early April 1942, a ghetto was established, surrounded by a barbed-wire fence.
+The conditions were inhumane.
 The liquidation of the ghetto took place on September 22, 1942.
-The Jews were gathered at the marketplace and brought to the killing site between Ivanovo and Rudsk.
-Some Jews resisted with weapons; the ghetto burst into fire.
+The Jews were assembled at the marketplace, before being taken to the killing site between Ivanovo and Rudsk.
+Some Jews resisted with weapons and the ghetto was set on fire.
 About 120 Jews managed to escape and hide in the forests.
-In total, about 2,800 Jews were murdered in Ivanovo under the German occupation.
-Just before the retreat, the perpetrators opened the graves and burned the corpses to erase the marks of their crimes.
+In total, about 2,800 Jews were murdered in Ivanovo during the German occupation.
+Just before the retreat, the perpetrators opened the graves and burned the corpses to erase the traces of their crimes.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?